abokth/uml-containers/README.md

 ### Image, socket listener and container

-Build the image and start the socket listener:
+Build the image and start the socket listener.
+The examples use systemd-socket-activate to simulate a systemd socket activated service environment.

+#### httpd in a container

     buildah build -t unixhttpd -f Containerfile-unixhttpd.in

-    systemd-socket-activate --listen http.sock \         ## This creates a socket activated environment podman run \                                         ## This is the command which is run when the socket is activated --init -it unixhttpd
+    systemd-socket-activate --listen http.sock \
+    podman run \
+      --init -it unixhttpd

+#### httpd in a UML container

+    buildah build -t umlhttpd -f Containerfile-umlhttpd.in

+    systemd-socket-activate --listen http.sock \
+    podman run \
+      --init -it --privileged umlhttpd

 ### Test access